arante/config-files/README.md

-# dotfiles
+# configs

-A collection of configuration files
+A personal collection of configuration files for my laptop/desktop PCs.

----
-Created by [Billy Arante](https://arantebw.github.io/) from the Philippines